 Routine is packed with features that help you structure your day.
 These are the most important ones:

-- Unified Calendar – Sync your Google Calendar, Outlook and other calendars in one overview.
-You no longer need to switch between different apps to see what’s on your schedule.
+- Unified Calendar – Sync your Google Calendar, Outlook, and other calendars in one overview.
+You no longer have to switch between different apps to see what’s on your schedule.

-- Console – This is Routine’s killer feature.
-With a simple shortcut you open a command bar where you can quickly add tasks, events and notes.
-You simply type what you want to capture and Routine understands what you mean through natural language processing.
+- Console – This is the killer feature of Routine.
+With a simple keyboard shortcut you open a command bar where you can add tasks, events, and notes lightning fast.
+You just type what you want to capture and Routine understands what you mean through natural language processing.

 - Time Blocking – Drag tasks to your calendar to block time for them.
 This helps to not only plan what you need to do, but also when you’re going to do it.